Eyepan/Scoopyman/README.md

 # Scoopyman
 This is a PACMAN like wrapper for SCOOP package manager written in Python in Windows 10.

+Please check out my C++ scoopman repo from https://github.com/Eyepan/scoopman since it is the most updated.
+And please check out PACAPTR https://github.com/rami3l/pacaptr which is written in Rust, and honestly is coded better than me

+That being said follow these instructions if you still want to use this
 # MAKE SURE YOU ARE RUNNING AS AN ADMIN TO USE THE INSTALL SCRIPT

 # INSTALL INSTRUCTIONS